Why telecommuting could be choking your business

 Ultimately, human beings are social animals.
 We rely on face-to-face interaction to make us feel included and give us a sense of shared purpose.

 There’s also the fun that comes from getting to know people.
 The effortless ‘banter’ of chatting to your colleagues, understanding who they really are and forming social bonds.
 ‘Water-cooler’ conversations that build friendship and common ground should not be under-valued.

 All of this is lost when you work from home.
 Communication becomes much harder.
 There’s really no substitute for eye contact and body language.
 It’s amazing how much can be miscommunicated when you’re not in the same room as someone else.
 Conference calls become painful, emails aggressive and confrontational.
 It’s easy for communications to get twisted or misconstrued.
 Small misunderstandings snowball into bigger issues and leave staff feeling frustrated, upset and demotivated.

 The isolation of working from home can also be depressing.
 Going days without any human contact can be incredibly lonely, having a damaging effect on both mental and physical health.
 A recent report by the Campaign to End Loneliness has said that social isolation costs UK employers £2.5 billion a year in productivity losses, absenteeism and turnover.

 The desire to work from home is often driven by the inconvenience and stress of long commutes.
-No-one likes them.
+No one likes them.
 According to Best Companies, the tipping point is a 45 minutes journey.
-Any more that that and staff engagement starts to drop.
+Any more than that and staff engagement starts to drop.
 To my mind, the solution is to not hire staff with long commutes in the first place.
 We had this approach when I was Managing Director of Peer 1 in Southampton and, in five years, it didn’t impact the quality of staff we hired.
 Staff retention was also high.

 Changing culture is more difficult with remote workers